xdrip/xdrip_docs/docs/use/cloud.md

 !!!warning "Your username cannot be an email address or a phone number"
     You should create a [dependent account](https://www.dexcom.com/faqs/how-do-i-create-a-dependent-account) to have a text only username.
-    Once created the new dependent account, make sure you're logged with this account in your Dex apps and recreate all followers.
+    Once created the new dependent account, make sure you're logged with this account in your Dexcom apps and recreate all followers.

 Once you have an active follower, created by the Dexcom apps, you can use xDrip+ to manage your followers.